sdasgup3/validating-binary-decompilation/README.md

 [Matcher](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/source/tools/matcher),
 and
 [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/source/tools/spec-to-smt).
-The tools are developed using the libraries of stoke and LLVM, to be installed as pre-requisites.
+Except The Matcher, which is purely a LLVM based tool, the other tools are developed using the libraries of Stoke and LLVM, to be installed as pre-requisites.

 #### Installing Pre-requisites